Additional Student Information

 of Memphis which are available to students from your home state at reduced tuition.

 State of Tennessee on-line information about the Academic Common Market is also available.

-The Center for International Programs and Services provides support for international students who come to the University of Memphis.
+The Center for International Educational Services provides support for international students who come to the University of Memphis.

 Readmission to the Masters Program in Egyptian Art

 (from the Graduate Catalog web page) -

 Students writing a thesis or dissertation or engaged in a culminating project must enroll on a continuous basis (Fall and Spring) until the thesis, dissertation, or project is complete.
 If, however, a student completes a thesis, dissertation, or project during a summer session, they must be enrolled in the applicable credit during the summer."